AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/product-provisioning.md

 # Provision Adobe GenStudio for Performance Marketing

 Product provisioning is the one-time setup of your organization's GenStudio for Performance Marketing instance.
-An Adobe system administrator performs these initial provisioning tasks in the Adobe Admin Console.
-From the Admin Console, an Adobe system admin can access the GenStudio product profile and assign available product licenses to users.
+An Adobe system administrator performs these initial provisioning tasks in the [Adobe Admin Console](https://helpx.adobe.com/enterprise/using/admin-console.html#Overview).
+From the Admin Console, an Adobe system administrator can access the GenStudio product profile and assign available product licenses to users.

 >[!NOTE]
->Only Adobe system admins can carry out enablement tasks that require Adobe Admin Console access.
+>Only Adobe system administrators can implement enablement tasks that require Adobe Admin Console access.

-## Step 1: Access the GenStudio product profile in the Adobe Admin Console
+## Step 1: Access the product profile in Adobe Admin Console

- Within the Admin console, the GenStudio product profile defines rules and user profiles that are unique to brand and campaign creation and management within GenStudio for Performance Marketing.
+ Within the Admin console, the product profile defines rules and user profiles that are unique to brand and campaign creation and management within GenStudio for Performance Marketing.

 **To access the GenStudio product profile**